The Major at a Glance

 • S&DS 351 (Stochastic Processes)

 B. Computational Skills: Every student in Data Science should be able to compute with data.
 While the main purpose of some of these courses is not computing, students who have taken at least two of these courses should be capable of digesting and processing data.
 While there are other courses that require a lot of programming, these ones are essential.
-Choose one course from two different rows.
+Every major must take at least two of these courses.

 • S&DS 425 (Statistical Case Studies)